 The Aqueduct of Pegões

-The Aqueduto dos Pegões Altos stretches six kilometers with 180 arches, built to supply water to the Convento de Cristo.
-It is a monumental engineering achievement, and you can walk on top of it.
+The Aqueduto dos Pegões Altos stretches six kilometers (3.7 miles) with 180 arches.
+It was originally built to supply water directly to the Convento de Cristo.
+It is a monumental engineering achievement, and you can actually walk right on top of it.

-In many sections, there are no guardrails, and the drop reaches 30 meters.
-If you have a fear of heights, reconsider this activity.
-Access is tricky without a car, but the walk offers panoramic views across the countryside surrounding Tomar Portugal.
+In many sections, there are zero guardrails, and the drop reaches a terrifying 30 meters (98 feet).
+If you have a fear of heights, you should strongly reconsider this activity.
+Access is tricky without a car, but the walk offers incredible panoramic views across the surrounding countryside.

 tomar portugal 11 best things to do in the templar city 6